 The Corporate Tax Planning Law Review: Editors' Preface

-While each chapter discusses issues at the cutting edge of tax law, the authors have contextualised their analyses with sufficient background information to make this volume accessible and useful to generalists and to tax practitioners outside each particular jurisdiction.
-Although The Corporate Tax Planning Review is by its nature an abbreviated overview, we hope it will at least serve as a workable compass to in-house counsel and outside advisers as they attempt to navigate their clients through the unsteady and at times uncharted waters of contemporary corporate tax planning.
+Although each chapter discusses issues at the cutting edge of tax law, the authors have contextualised their analyses with sufficient background information to make this volume accessible and useful to generalists and to tax practitioners outside each particular jurisdiction.
+Although The Corporate Tax Planning Review is by its nature an abbreviated overview, we hope it will at least serve as a workable compass to in-house counsel and outside advisers as they attempt to navigate their clients through the unsteady and sometimes uncharted waters of contemporary corporate tax planning.

 Jodi J Schwartz